Topics:health insurance guides

-In addition to reviewing your health insurance options if you lost employer-sponsored coverage or didn't have any health coverage, I'll also summarize how recent legislation has affected health care coverage:
+In addition to reviewing your health insurance options if you lost employer-sponsored coverage or didn't have any health coverage, I'll also summarize how legislation in response to COVID-19 has affected health care coverage:

 Normally, you can only enroll in a health coverage during open enrollment.
 However, a qualifying life event triggers a special enrollment period.
 Because you lost your health coverage when you lost your job, you qualify for a special enrollment period.
 This allows you to enroll in a health insurance plan even though it may not be open enrollment.
 Special enrollment periods end 60 days after the qualifying event.